maul-esel/ahkbook/en/_posts/2011-11-08-Variables-functions-commands.markdown

 We'll start with traditional:
 {% highlight ahk linenos %}
 ; any AutoHotkey version except AutoHokey v2 and AutoHotkey_H v2.
-MyVar = Hello! ; traditional assignment using "=", non-quoted strings MsgBox The content of "MyVar": %MyVar% ; command call (traditional) My2ndVar =  %MyVar% ; traditional assignment with a variable
+MyVar = Hello! ; traditional assignment: using "=", no quotes MsgBox The content of "MyVar": %MyVar% ; command (traditional) My2ndVar =  %MyVar% ; traditional assignment: % around a variable
 {% endhighlight %}
 As you see, usually when referencing a variable, it is delimited by percent-signs.
 Literal text does not need to be enclosed in quotes, if they are present, they're taken as literal quotes.
 But that is not always the case.